Huythanh0x/linked-blog-starter-md/Plan English.md

 - What I have learned so far:
 	- Vocab: 3000 oxford words by CERF.
 Still retain over 80% of that.
 But most passively
 	- Grammar: Grammar in use (Book), the essential version
+	- Reading: still read the docs daily, but still struggle on technical docs.
+But comfortable with Medium article and Reddit post.
 	- Listening: Still listen to podcast in Apple podcast sometimes.
 	- Writing: self write anything and use the AI to correct sentence and rephrase my sentence.
 - Comfortable to talk a bout general conversation topic.
 With some grammar mistakes and also hm uh here and there